binerogroup/documentation/storage/snapshots/create-backup-from-snapshot.rst

 OpenStack Terminal Client
 -------------------------

-To create a backup from a snapshot using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`, follow these steps:
+To create a backup from a snapshot by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

 - Run this command: ``openstack volume snapshot list``, save the ID of the snapshot you want to backup.